browserengineering/book/book/visual-effects.md

 parent.
-Our browser doesn't support these, but there is one edge case where `overflow: clip` is relevant: rounded corners.^[Technically, clipping is also relevant for our browser with single words that are longer than the browser window's width.]
+Our browser doesn't support these, but there is one edge case where `overflow: clip` is relevant: rounded corners.^[Technically, clipping is also relevant for our browser with single words that are longer than the browser window's width.
+[Here][longword] is an example.]
 Consider this
 example:

+[longword]: examples/example11-longword.html

 ``` {.html .example}
 <div